dgiovanis/dgiovanis.github.io/_pages/projects.md

 <strong>Funding Source</strong>: <a href="https://www.dtra.mil" target="_blank">Defence Threat Reduction Agency</a><br>

 An alliance of 18 research institutions led by the Johns Hopkins University in collaboration with the Defense Threat Reduction Agency (DTRA) to advance fundamental science to reduce the threat of weapons of mass destruction.
-My role is to lead UQ efforts together with Prof. Mike Shields.
-Current applications include: (i) Bayesian Inference to learn uncertainties from experimental data, that are used to inform canonical model, laser-driven, experiments spanning the parameter space that constrain uncertainties in material properties, (ii) Development of validated constitutive models for deformation, flow, and thermal fields in sand and sandstone, considering uncertainties and, (iii) Optimizing/controlling the time evolution of a molecular system under the influence of electromagnetic radiation (i.e., a laser pulse or an external light source).
+My role is to lead UQ efforts across the consortium with Prof. Mike Shields.
+Current applications include: (i) Bayesian Inference to learn uncertainties from experimental data that can be used to inform canonical models and laser-driven  experiments, (ii) Development of validated constitutive models for deformation, flow, and thermal fields in sand and sandstone, considering uncertainties and, (iii) Controlling the time evolution of a molecular system under the influence of electromagnetic radiation.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/MSEE.png"/>